cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 ## Setting up Docker

-We'll need two additional docker-compose services along-side those which you already have in order to add this web client.
-One will be for running the web-client. and one will be for a proxy service called `grpcwebproxy`
+In addition to those the docker-compose services we already have, we'll need two more for this web client.
+One to run it, and another for a proxy service called `grpcwebproxy`.

 > NOTE: `grpcwebproxy` [link](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy) is a helpful program that allows grpc endpoints to be utilized by web applications.
-Web applications natively can not use the grpc protocol, which is an issue as that is how all the elements of cogment communicate with eachother.
-This is solved by using a proxy which accepts web socket connections, and translates those into grpc requests.
+Web applications cannot natively use the grpc protocol all the Cogment elements use to communicate with one another.
+Using this proxy to translate into grpc requests the web socket connections it accepts solves this issue.

-For these services, add the following to the end of your docker-compose.yaml
+For these services, add the following to the end of our docker-compose.yaml:

 ```yaml
 web-client: